 In the middle of the cordillera between Ban Me Thuot and Pleiku, the terrain is predominately flat.
 Here, low hills and knolls are interspersed with level plains.
 Rather than jungle vegetation, the plateau country is blanketed by elephant grass and short, thin trees.
 This expansive interior region is actually a series of plateaus.
 The French referred to these tablelands as the Plateau du Kontum, Plateau du Darlac and the Plateau du Mnong.

 The plateau country acquired a strategic significance during the first and second Indochina wars.
-In the 1950’s and 1960’s, American military analysts concluded that whoever controlled the plateau region would decide the future of South Vietnam.
+In the 1950s and 1960s, American military analysts concluded that whoever controlled the plateau region would determine the future of South Vietnam.

 The Americans feared that a Communist army in possession of the plateau country would have the ability to attack South Vietnam simultaneously on three fronts – eastward into the heavily-populated coastal plain, southward toward Saigon, and westward into Cambodia.
 From Cambodia, a military force could swing to the east and push into Saigon.
 Not coincidentally, during the Communist’s Spring Offensive of 1975, the North Vietnamese Army and Vietcong focused their initial military efforts on the plateau country.
 When Communist infantry overran the Plateau du Kontum around Pleiku and the Plateau du Mnong near Ban Me Thuot in March of that year, South Vietnam’s fate was sealed.